telerik/xaml-docs/knowledge-base/kb-changehandicon-to-loadingicon.md

 ## Description

-How to change hand icon to any loading icon upon clicking on filter.
+How to change the mouse cursor icon on click over the filter drop down button of the `RadGridView` column headers (the funnel icon).

 ## Solution

-You can use the `MouseLeftButtonDown` event of the `RadGridView` control to get the `FilterDropDown`.
-Then you can override the cursor.
+You can use the `MouseLeftButtonDown` event of the `RadGridView` control to get the `FilterDropDown` control.
+Then you can override the cursor on click.

 #### __[C#]__
 {{region kb-changehandicon-to-loadingicon}}
 	public MainWindow()
 	{
 		InitializeComponent();
 		this.gridView.AddHandler(RadGridView.MouseLeftButtonDownEvent, new MouseButtonEventHandler(OnGridViewMouseLeftButtonDown), true);
 	}

 	private void OnGridViewMouseLeftButtonDown(object sender, MouseButtonEventArgs e)